theonethread/falkor-library/readme.md

 * [`@falkor/falkor-commander`](https://www.npmjs.com/package/@falkor/falkor-commander "Visit")
 * [`falkor-plugin-example`](https://github.com/theonethread/falkor-plugin-example "Visit")

+### **Configuration**

+The `falkor-library` looks for shared configurations in the Current Working Directory from where the application consuming it was executed (files could be named `.falkorrc`, `.ops.json`, `.ops.jsonc`, `falkor.json`, or `falkor.jsonc` - whichever is found first).

+To see all available settings, and also example `falkor-commander` and plugin customizations check out the big [`.ops.jsonc`](https://github.com/theonethread/falkor-plugin-example/blob/develop/.ops.jsonc "Open") file provided as example in [`falkor-plugin-example`](https://github.com/theonethread/falkor-plugin-example "Visit").

 ## **Further Development**

 The project uses the [`@falkor/falkor-bundler`](https://www.npmjs.com/package/@falkor/falkor-bundler "Visit") module to compile sources.
 One can use the commands in the root directory: